k2view-academy/K2View-Academy/articles/26_fabric_security/16_user_IAM_auditing.md

-Note: in case of sequence of authenticators, Auditing logs the last one that activated.
+Note: in case of sequence of authenticators, Auditing mechanism logs the last one that activated.
 For example - if authenticator list = "LDAP,Fabric" and LDAP succeeded then Query will equal to "LDAP" with success as *Result* column value. in case LDAP failed and  next one - "Fabric" is used then the auditing entry shall contain "Fabric" as the *Query* column's value.

+For more information about the Auditing mechanism see [here](/articles/27_auditing/01_auditing_overview.md).